Bag-of-Vectors Autoencoders for Unsupervised Conditional Text Generation: Experiments

 \subsection{Yelp-Sentences}

 In order to answer research question \hypothesistwo, we perform a large set of controlled experiments over our model's components.
 Due to the high computational demand, we turn to the popular Yelp-Sentences sentiment transfer dataset by \citet{shen2017style}.
 Texts in this dataset are ${\approx}$ 10 words on average.
 As these sentences are much easier to reconstruct, we set the embedding size to $d {=} 32$ so that the condition for hypothesis \hypothesisone\ is still valid.
-Here, we again train BoV-AEs for target rates $r = 0.2, 0.4, 0.6, 0.8$ and then evaluate their reconstruction and style transfer ability in the same fashion as for Yelp-Reviews.
-Finally, we investigate the impact of the window size and differentiable Hausdorff loss.
-Experimental details are given in appendix~\ref{app:exp-details-sentence-yelp}.
+Here, we again train BoV-AEs for a variety of target rates ($r = 0.2, 0.4, 0.6, 0.8$) and then evaluate their reconstruction and style transfer ability in the same fashion as for Yelp-Reviews.
+Finally, we investigate the impact of the differentiable Hausdorff loss and the window size.
+For completeness, we provide an analysis of the computational complexity of BoV-AE in Appendix~\ref{app:yelp-sentences-time}.